Priority Action Item - Downtown

 Business Growth In downtown Paducah, there was a net of 12 new businesses in 2021 and a net of 13 new businesses in 2022.

 Entertainment Destination Center The City received in June 2021 approval from the State for an Entertainment Destination Center license.
-Started the First Friday Downtown Happy Hours to promote the EDC and downtown businesses.
+Started the First Friday Downtown Happy Hours and Cocktail Trail to promote the EDC and downtown businesses.

 Main Street America Accreditation Paducah Paducah Main Street learned in June 2022 that it has received designation from Main Street America™ as an Accredited Main Street America 2022 program.
 Paducah Main Street has met rigorous performance standards and is committed to preservation-based economic development and community revitalization through the Main Street Approach™.
 In 2021, Paducah’s downtown benefited from approximately $8.3 million in private investment with more than 40 jobs created.
 Additionally, the community contributed more than 6,600 volunteer hours toward downtown’s success.